History & Overview

 The current system of oversight for rail tank cars is multi-faceted, with federal minimum standards at times being exceeded by industry best practices.
 In this system, the Department of Transportation (DOT) retains regulatory authority over the safety of rail transportation, including setting minimum specifications for tank cars.
-Due to its technical expertise, DOT has delegated its authority on certain tank car safety matters to the TCC, including technical design review and quality assurance program certification for tank car facilities.
+Due to its technical expertise, DOT has delegated its authority on certain tank car safety matters to the TCC, including technical design review.
+AAR approval of facilities’ quality assurance programs is also a regulatory requirement.

-Separate from this delegated authority, the TCC also reviews and sets industry-wide interchange standards for the design and operation of tank cars in North America pursuant to voluntary agreement of the rail industry.
+Separate from these regulatory references, the TCC also reviews and sets industry-wide interchange standards for the design and operation of tank cars in North America pursuant to voluntary agreement of the rail industry.
 While these interchange standards can at times require the tank car industry to exceed, or more quickly meet, DOT’s regulations, they can never relax DOT’s minimum requirements or degree of oversight.

 This system has ensured that today’s tank cars are built with better thermal protection, higher grade steel, and better valves and fittings, and has improved tank car safety at a speed not otherwise possible through the traditional regulatory process.
-As a result of these efforts, as well as the rail industry’s $25 billion in annual investments for infrastructure and technological innovation, rigorous employee training, and community safety efforts, more than 99.999% of rail hazardous materials shipments have reached their destination without a train accident-caused release.
+As a result of these efforts, as well as the rail industry’s well above $20 billion a year over the past five years in investments for infrastructure and technological innovation, rigorous employee training, and community safety efforts, more than 99.99% of rail hazardous materials shipments have reached their destination without a train accident-caused release.